Last reviewed: July 01, 2026

 4.2 Your vet may determine that telemedicine is not appropriate for your pet's situation and may recommend an in-person examination.

 4.4 Federal and state requirements limit what may be prescribed following a virtual visit.
-Controlled substances in particular usually require an in-person examination.
+Controlled substances in particular require an in-person examination.

 4.6 Your information is handled in accordance with applicable privacy laws, and records of your visit are retained.